GilbertsHub/CPAN/README.md

 in true object format adding additional features to Getopt::Long this author finds useful.
-Getopt::ObjectSimple provides a minimalist approach with Getopt::Object providing the most features for larger applications where more complex options can be very useful.
+Getopt::ObjectSimple provides a minimalist approach with Getopt::Object providing the most features for larger applications where more complex, ane obscure, features have proved useful.

-* Maintenance tends to be a lot easier.
+* Maintenance of code capturing options tends to be much easier.
 * Mandatory options: options can be marked as mandatory.
 Constructor fails if such options are not sufficiently defined.
 * Once the main object has been created subsequent code can request singleton objects to obtain access to all arguments.
    * The main start code no longer needs to publish options to other parts of the program.